Broughton Hall Catholic High School - Curriculum / Business Studies

 We live in a corporate world and the markets operate around us constantly.
 Because of this, business is a universal subject.
 There are few, if any, careers for which an understanding of business would not be of some benefit.
 Business studies is also a key to attaining highly paid and challenging roles in all levels of management.

-Programme of Study KS5 - Applied Business
+Programme of Study KS5 - Cambridge Technical

 Key Information